 Amazon Sidewalk is the name they gave this new slippery privacy slope that allows your existing Amazon devices like Echo and Ring Video Doorbell to be shared with the people in your neighborhood.
-And all of this just went into effect June 8th.

 The sharing of your Amazon devices to others in your neighborhood is meant to help “devices work better” says Amazon which may be true, but they go on to say we should not at all be worried about privacy and security.
 That’s a crock so I am going to show you how to Opt-Out of Amazon Sidewalk.. aka letting your neighbors have access to your internet without asking.

 Don’t worry, there is a way to stop Amazon Sidewalk from sharing your internet with strangers.